actions/attest/README.md

        predicate-path: '<PATH TO PREDICATE>'
    ```

-   The `subject-path` parameter should identity the artifact for which you want
+   The `subject-path` parameter should identify the artifact for which you want
    to generate an attestation.
 The `predicate-type` can be any of the the
    [vetted predicate types][3] or a custom value.
 The `predicate-path`
    identifies a file containg the JSON-encoded predicate parameters.